mamicidal/www-project-blockchain-appsec-standard/index.md

 tags: blockchain data datasecurity security top10 data-security blockchain-security web3-security blockchain-data-security roadmap news acknowledgments
 level: 4
 type: documentation
-pitch: Decentralized Application (D-App) security standards and best practices.
-The guide provides information about the most major security risks for decentralized applications (D-Apps), and blockchain smart contracts including Non-fungible Tokens (NFTs) and the unique challenges involved and how to overcome them.
+pitch: The guide focuses on blockchain, decentralized applications (D-Apps), NFTs, cryptocurrency, and related infrastructure providing best practices, known risks and mitigations and other information related to the unique challenges of understanding blockchain.
 ---

 ## Overview

-Decentralized Application (D-App) security standards and best practices guide for securing the blockchain.
-The guide provides information about the most major security risks for decentralized applications (D-Apps) and blockchain smart contracts including Non-fungible tokens (NFTs) and the unique challenges involved and how to overcome them.
+The guide focuses on blockchain, decentralized applications (D-Apps), NFTs, cryptocurrency, and related infrastructure providing best practices, known risks and mitigations and other information related to the unique challenges of understanding blockchain.

 AppSec: ->What i learned from Crypto
 * Same attacks in a new paradigm